Nethereum/TestChains/README.md

 ## Pantheon
 ___

 Ethereum client developed written in Java.
-Pantheon implements Proof of Work (Ethash) and Proof of Authority (IBFT 2.0 and Clique) consensus mechanisms.
+Testchains is setup with Pantheon with Proof of Authority (IBFT 2.0 and Clique) consensus mechanisms.
 Pantheon supports enterprise features including privacy and permissioning.

 ### Clique PoA

 ### - Windows

 > > pantheon-clique-windows > startChain.bat

 Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).

-### - Mac/Linux
+### - Linux
+Make sure to run `> > pantheon-clique-linux > updater.sh` to run the current version of pantheon

 > > pantheon-clique-linux-mac > startChain.sh

 Latest versions of Pantheon can be downloaded [here](https://bintray.com/consensys/pegasys-repo/pantheon).